About Van Buren County

 Arrest Records

-Arrest records in Van Buren County are maintained by the Van Buren County Sheriff's Office.
+Arrest records in Van Buren County are maintained by Van Buren County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly, adhering to the procedures outlined by the Tennessee Open Records Act.
-Arrest records typically contain information about the incident, charges filed, and court dates, providing a comprehensive view of the legal process following an arrest.
+Arrest records typically contain information about the incident, charges filed, and court dates, providing a full view of the legal process following an arrest.

 Jail & Inmate Records